Ralph S. Keyser

 Ralph Stover Keyser (May 10, 1883 – April 19, 1955) was a highly decorated officer of the United States of America with the rank of major general, who is most noted for his service as the 15th Assistant to the Major General Commandant of the Marine Corps and a distinguished marksman, who participated in world matches.
 He was the recipient of Navy Cross, the United States military's second-highest decoration awarded for valor in combat.

 Early career

 Ralph S. Keyser was born May 10, 1883, in Thoroughfare, Virginia, as a son of Charles Eugene and Mary Gill Stover Keyser.
 He enlisted in the United States Army in 1902 and participated in the Philippine–American War.
-He applied for Marine Corps commission during 1905 and was subsequently was commissioned second lieutenant on March 29, 1905.
+He applied for Marine Corps commission during 1905 and was subsequently commissioned second lieutenant on March 29, 1905.
 Keyser was subsequently ordered to the School of Application at Annapolis, Maryland, for further officer training, which he completed in April 1906.
-Among his classmates at that time, were his lifelong friends Holland M. Smith, Andrew B. Drum or Maurice E. Shearer.
+Among his classmates at that time, were his lifelong friends Holland M. Smith, Andrew B. Drum and Maurice E. Shearer.